 What Else Do You Need To Know?Buying a mountain bike is not difficult if you know what you need it for.
 Take a look at the section below to find out more.

 There isn’t really the best wheel size.

-The two most popular sizes for mountain bikes are the 27.5″ and 29″.
+The two most popular sizes for mountain bikes are the 27.5 and 29-inch wheels.
 Both of them are good for different things.

 29ers have better traction, smaller attack angle (therefore smoother ride), and more efficient acceleration.
 However, these wheels are slower than 27.5″ ones and add more weight.
 Moreover, 27.5″ wheels are easier to maneuver, because of better responsiveness.